-Upon completion students will receive a Certificate of Completion
+Upon completion students will receive a Certificate of Attendance.

-The purpose of the refresher course is to revise the knowledge and principals taught in APT’s 5 or 6 day course.
+The purpose of the refresher course is to revise the knowledge and principals taught in APT’s 6 or 8 day course (or previous 5 or 6 day courses).
 The information covered in the refresher has been specifically chosen as the most industry relevant information with which to refresh a student’s memory.
 The course has also been designed to draw on each students own experiences since completing the course.